GuilhermeStracini/POC-dotnet-Predicate-Expression/README.md

-# poc-predicate
+# POC dotnet Predicate

-A POC for predicate
+A POC for predicate in .NET